 - Online: Examine your site in Redbot (You’ll see the headers returned, and a cache summary on the side)

-- In Browser: Use FireBug or Live HTTP Headers to see the HTTP response (304 Not Modified, Cache-Control, etc.).
+- In Firefox: Use FireBug or Live HTTP Headers to see the HTTP response (304 Not Modified, Cache-Control, etc.).
 In particular, I’ll load a page and use Live HTTP Headers to make sure no packets are being sent to load images, logos, and other cached files.
 If you press ctrl+refresh the browser will force a reload of all files.

 Remember: Creating unique URLs is the simplest way to caching heaven.
 Have fun streamlining your site!